-Dr. Badreddin is a researcher in the field of Software Engineering and Healthcare Informatics.
+Dr. Badreddin is the author of Susereum.
+He is a researcher in the field of Sustainable Software Engineering.
 The research is focused on exploring novel methods to reducing software complexity often by innovating novel design approaches.
 Our research team evaluates existing design languages and investigates how they affect design activities for medium and large software systems.
 Those investigations drive the exploration for novel approaches for software design.
 Many of the research findings have made its way into prominent software design tools including Papyrus, WebSphere Monitor, and others.

 Reducing complexity in large software systems can have broad implications well beyond the software engineering field.
 Our research team applies many of the research findings to Healthcare Informatic challenges in hospitals in the U.S and Canada.
 We have active collaborations with hospitals in North America, focusing on exploring techniques for compliance and clinical pathway management.

 Dr. Badreddin’s main research areas include Cyber-Physical Systems Design and Testing, Model-Driven Engineering, and Model-Driven Systems Engineering.
 His collaborators include NASA Jet Propulsion Lab, French Alternative Energies and Atomic Energy Commission, and IBM.
 His recent work is related to testing untestable systems.
 Untestable systems are those that cannot be tested due to the cost of performing tests (i.e collision-avoidance systems), or due to difficulties in sitting the environment for test (i.e deep ocean explorers).